Eleven-am/pondSocket/README.md

 - `sendToUser(userId: string, event: string, payload: PondMessage): void`: Sends a message to a specific client in the channel identified by the provided `userId`, with the specified event and payload.

+- `sendToUsers(userIdS: string[], event: string, payload: PondMessage): void`: Sends a message to a specific set of clients identified by the provided `userIdS`, with the specified event and payload.

-- `banUser(userId: string, reason?: string): void`: Bans a user from the channel identified by the provided `userId`.
+- `evictUser(userId: string, reason?: string): void`: Bans a user from the channel identified by the provided `userId`.
 Optionally, you can provide a `reason` for the ban.

 - `trackPresence(userId: string, presence: PondPresence): void`: Tracks a user's presence in the channel identified by the provided `userId`.